bytestring-net/bevy_lunex/README.md

 Blazingly fast ***path*** based ***modular layout system*** built on top of **Bevy ECS**.
 It positions rectangles with user-defined positions to achieve a precise layout.

 *Note: Currently WIP development.
-It is not released on crates.io because version 0.1 is still not UX polished.
-Most of the features are indeed implemented, but we are giving ourselves some time to catch bugs and improve our systems.
+This version currently relies on github version of Bevy.
+Most of the features are already implemented, but we are giving ourselves some time to catch bugs and polish our systems.
 The deadline for the 0.1 release is the 0.12.0 release of Bevy.*
 ## === Showcase ===
 ![image](https://github.com/bytestring-net/bevy_lunex/assets/49441831/73d96dd1-d851-4a9f-9d58-11aba63e579d)